uvarc/workshop-dsi/am-lab.md

-# EC2 RStudio Server - Hands On Lab
+# EC2 Bootstrapping - Hands On Lab

-In this lab you will learn how to create an RStudio Server instance in Amazon EC2.
+> In this lab you will learn how to create an RStudio Server instance in Amazon EC2.
 Follow the lab instructions below at your own pace.
 Please raise your hand or get the attention of an instructor if you have any questions.
+If you complete the tasks early, try one of the bonus challenges.

 * EC2 - Elastic Compute Cloud
   * [Creating or setting up an SSH keypair](#set-up-ssh-keypairs).